 The Five Elements and TCM

 Five Element theory is essential to the practice of TCM as a healing system.
 It provides a framework in which to understand, diagnose, and treat all health issues—body, mind, emotions, and spirit.
 The Five Elements include the internal organs, and the interconnected and interacting relationships between them often fall out of balance, creating health issues.
 TCM practitioners seek to rebalance these organ relationships with their treatment plans.

 The Five Elements support TCM’s body-mind-spirit understanding of human health.
 TCM’s ancient Five Element theory is an incredibly detailed master blueprint that diagrams how nature interacts with the body and how the different dimensions of our being impact each other.
 Though we may not be aware of it, each action, thought, and emotion impacts in some way our being and health as well as the balance of nature.

 The Five Major Organ Systems and the Five Elements

 Each major organ system in our bodies corresponds to one of the Five Elements.
 This deep connection our bodies have to the elements of nature speaks to the interconnectedness between everything: humans and nature, our bodies and the seasons, our internal organs and the Five Elements: Water, Earth, Metal, Fire, and Wood.
-Modern quantum science as well as the ancient teachings of Chinese medicine says that everything is about energy and everything is energy.
-Everything that makes up a human being, mind-body-spirit, correlates at an energetic level to something “external” in nature.
 We can use the vibrational frequency of nature and these principles of natural law to heal and balance our bodies and emotions.